SkylineCommunications/dataminer-docs/connector-help/connector_help/Adtec_EN_Manager.md

 #### Serial Connection

-This driver uses a serial connection to set/retrieve profile information and requires the following input during element creation:
+This connector uses a serial connection to set/retrieve profile information and requires the following input during element creation:

 SERIAL CONNECTION: